What to Watch | Women's History Month

 Linda Ronstadt has changed lives.
 It's a fact, it's not up for debate.
 When she released her mariachi album "Canciones de Mi Padre" in 1987, Ronstadt had already dominated the rock scene, the country scene, and the all the good-music-worth-listening-to scene.
 She demonstrated how someone could show all the different parts of themselves with pride when she put her Mexican heritage on display and recorded the Spanish-language mariachi album.
 If she was ever considered a mere pop singer, her ear for good songs in across rock, pop, country, and folk dispelled that notion.
 Her ability to move in and out of genres, to work with the best artists in the business, to pour lyrics directly into our hearts when she sang, and to insist on making music that represented all of her culture is why we love her.
 Oh, and that album of traditional Mexican songs, "Canciones de Mi Padre," went double platinum, selling over 2.5 million copies and won a Grammy Award.
 It remains the top selling non-English language album in U.S. history.
 We love Linda Ronstadt.

 And for those of us of a certain age, we remember watching the Great Performances special she recorded for "Canciones de Mi Padre."
-We couldn't all go see her perform live in full mariachi charro dress but PBS brought the stunning show to us and our little Chicana hearts just exploded with love and pride.
+We couldn't all go see her perform live in full mariachi charro dress but PBS brought the stunning show to us and hearts filled with awe and pride.
 The love she gave with that album lives on.

 In this 2020 tribute concert from Southland Sessions, Ronstadt's hits are sung by artists she influenced, including La Marisoul and Aida Cuevas.